 - Backup & restoration service

 - Best cost/value ratio

-SiteGround GoGeek – semi-dedicated hosting and is 4x faster than regular shared hosting plans.
-Perfect for people who want a super fast website but don’t want to pay $60/month for cloud hosting.
-Includes unlimited restores by SiteGround’s support team as well as e-Commerce features like 1 year free Wildcard SSL and PCI compliance for credit card fraud protection.
-SiteGround GoGeek includes all features of GrowBig plus everything below:
+GoGeek – semi-dedicated hosting and is about 4x faster than regular shared hosting plans.
+Perfect for people who want a super fast website but don’t want to pay $80/month for cloud hosting.
+Includes staging (for testing before launching), unlimited restores by SiteGround’s support team, and e-Commerce features like 1 year free Wildcard SSL and PCI compliance for credit card fraud protection.
+GoGeek includes all features of GrowBig plus everything below:

 - All essential features

 - Pre-Installed Git